 Does USB Killer still work?

 Generally, low-end hardware devices are not protected against USB killers.
-Because low-end domestic devices like home PC are not mission-critical devices and saving the cost of manufacturing these devices are not protected against USB Killer.
+Because low-end domestic devices like home PC are not mission-critical devices and save the cost of manufacturing these devices are not protected against USB Killer.

 Why USB ports are vulnerable?